-- 1. Define your research question(s).
-For curiosity-led work (e.g. Hut et al., 2019) a testable hypothesis is the starting point but, more often than not, any work will benefit from a deeper question beyond simple evaluation.
-If you are planning to evaluate the impact or implementation of your activity you should first clearly define what 'success' looks like, i.e. what are you hoping to achieve?
-If you have carried out your activity already, then ensure you draft a clear research question before you continue with data collection and analysis.
-If possible, success metrics should be benchmarked against published data.
-In all cases we highly recommend that you draft the research question as you plan your geoscience communication activity. - 2.
+- Define your research question(s).
+For curiosity-led work (e.g. Hut et al., 2019), this is a starting point.
+But, in all cases we highly recommend that you draft this as you plan your geoscience communication activity.
+If you are planning to evaluate the impact of your activity you should first clearly define what 'success' looks like, i.e. what are you hoping to achieve?
+If you have carried out your activity already, then ensure you draft a clear research question before you continue with data collection and analysis. - 2.
 Identify appropriate methods to collect and analyse the data to answer the questions (Section 7 & 8).
 Here you need to test your geoscience communication-related hypothesis, or gauge how your activity has been successful.
-Illustratively, think about what data you need to evaluate your hypothesis.
+Illustratively, think about what data you need to evaluate your reach, impact, or chosen mode of communication.
 Alternatively, what sort of analysis, evaluation, or interrogation will you do to determine the effectiveness, or otherwise, of your project? - 3.
 Ethical approval (Section 9).
 This important element likely differs from the research processes that many geoscientists are used to.
-If your data-gathering methods involve interviewing or collecting data from human subjects, be sure to obtain ethical approval before you start the data-gathering process (and follow required specified ethical practices throughout the research and writing process).
+If your data-gathering methods involve interviewing or collecting data from human subjects, be sure to obtain ethical approval before you start the data-gathering process (and follow required specified ethical practices throughout the research and writing process). - 4.
+Collect data. - 5.
+Analyse the data. - 6.

-- 4. Collect data.
-This will involve familiar issues (e.g. organisational, logistical). - 5.
-Analyse the data: As with any research, this is often time-consuming and challenging.
-The case studies (Section 6) illustrate types of analysis, and Section 8 gives a scattering of examples used in GC papers as pointers to the methodological skills that may be required. - 6.
 Write your paper (Section 10).
 Remember that the audience of GC spans many fields and disciplines.
 When writing your paper, please endeavour to write clearly and concisely, avoid jargon (see e.g. Venhuizen et al., 2019) and include critical structural elements you will be familiar with (e.g. introduction, methods, results, discussion, conclusions).